castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 {::boilerplate bcp14-tagged}

-For simplicity, this specification uses the term "character(s)" to mean "Unicode scalar value(s)" as defined by definition D76 in Section 3.9 of {{!UNICODE}}.
+For simplicity, this specification uses the term "character(s)" to mean "Unicode scalar value(s)" as defined by
+{{definition D76 in Section 3.9 of -UNICODE}}.
 When this specification requires attention to be carefully directed toward the specific implications of "Unicode scalar value(s)", that specific term is used in order to reduce ambiguity.